1992 Australian Capital Territory electoral system referendum

-The 1992 Australian Capital Territory electoral system referendum was a referendum held on 15 February 1992, asking voters in the Australian Capital Territory (ACT) to choose their electoral system.
+A referendum was held on 15 February 1992, asking voters in the Australian Capital Territory (ACT) to choose their electoral system.
 The referendum took place alongside the 1992 ACT election.

-Voters were asked to choose between the proportional Hare–Clark system or single-member electorates (using preferential voting).
-The winning option would replace the modified d'Hondt system (which was introduced at the 1989 election).
+Voters were asked to choose between the proportional Hare–Clark system (a form of single transferable voting) or Alternative Voting (single-member electorates using ranked voting).
+The winning option would replace the list PR system using d'Hondt, which had been introduced at the 1989 election).

 By a comfortable margin, voters chose Hare–Clark, which came into effect at the 1995 ACT election.
 A second referendum, also held in 1995, saw voters support entrenching the principles of Hare–Clark.

 Background

 Under Hare–Clark, the ACT would be divided into two five-member electorates and one seven-member electorate (these became Brindabella, Ginninderra and Molonglo respectively).
 The only other Australian jurisdiction using Hare–Clark was Tasmania, which used the system for its lower house.

 Under single-member electorates, 17 different seats would be created, each electing one MLA.
 This was the system used in the lower houses of all Australian states (excluding Tasmania, which used it for its upper house) and the federal House of Representatives.